understandable-machine-intelligence-lab/Quantus/CONTRIBUTING.md

 <!-- omit in toc -->
 # Contributing to Quantus

 Thank you for taking interest in contributions to Quantus!
 We encourage you to contribute new features/metrics, optimize, refactor and report any bugs you may come across.
-In this guide you will get an overview of the workflow and best practices for contributing to Quantus.
+In this guide, you will get an overview of the workflow and best practices for contributing to Quantus.
 <!-- omit in toc -->
 ## Table of Contents